guythetechie/functional-csharp/README.md

 ```

 #### `Option<T> Where(Func<T, bool> predicate)`
-Filters the option based on a predicate.
-Returns None if there is no value, or if the predicate is false.
+Filters an option based on a predicate.

 ```csharp
 Option<int> userAge = Option.Some(17);